surchs/bids-specification/src/modality-agnostic-files.md

 A demographics file is RECOMMENDED to use when any participant has more than one session of any type.
-It does not replace the participants file, which is meant for data about each participant at first visit.
+It does not replace the participants file, which is meant for data about each participant at first session.
 It instead supplements the participants file by centralizing demographics across as many sessions as are available.

 ## Scans file